 If approved you are welcome to get on our waiting list

 Litter size can vary from 3-8 pups.
 We reserve the right to pick a puppy of any litter produced if needed at any time this may be for us personally or special need selection takes priority if a dog is a stand out for this as this is our purpose of breeding.
 This may not be every litter but understand these picks must take priority this is my hobby and my purpose of having a litter.
 Not being a commercial breeder rarely do breeders even break even.
 It is our passion and we take our purpose seriously thank you.

-*NOTE: We now have Co Breeders helping with our program one who is also a dog trainer located just outside of Salem Oregon.
-Eric Pierce, and also my daughter Candice in Redding CA I, for now, I only have one Siberian male my Dude " Alekse".
+*NOTE: We now have a Co Breeder helping with our program my daughter Candice in Redding CA I, for now, I only have one Siberian male my Dude " Aleksei".
 Due to our traveling in the RV. and my serious spinal cord/back issues.
 RV life is almost full-time at the moment.
 All litters produced are ith our Co-Breeders will be in contact with who bred the litter meaning the dam owner.
 Though we are still in control of the breeding program and how the pups are raised is under our advice and mentorship.
-Puppies will be In REDDING CA and in SALEM Oregon where our CO breeders are located though often we can provide transport if prior arrangments have been made for we are often on the road and visiting the litters they are raising.
+Puppies will be In REDDING CA where our CO breeder is located though often we can provide transport if prior arrangments have been made for we are often on the road and visiting the litters they are raising.